huanghua1994/huanghua1994.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at School of Computational Science and Engineering, Georgia Tech.
-My PhD advisor is Professor [Edmond Chow](https://www.cc.gatech.edu/~echow/).
-Before my PhD, I got my MS in CS at Georgia Tech (advisor: Prof. Edmond Chow), 2019.
-Before my MS, I got my BS in Information and Computing Science at Sun Yat-sen University, 2017.
+I am a Ph.D. candidate in Computational Science and Engineering at Georgia Tech, where I was fortunate to be advised by [Prof. Edmond Chow](https://www.cc.gatech.edu/~echow/).
+My proposed Ph.D. dissertation title is "New Parallel Algorithms for Large-Scale Matrix Computations".

+During my Ph.D., I was luck to spend time at [Meta AI](https://ai.facebook.com/) with Dr. [Xing Liu](https://scholar.google.com/citations?user=ewRsKt4AAAAJ&hl=en), and [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html) with Dr. [Jeff Hammond](https://jeffhammond.github.io/).

+I received my M.S. in Computer Science from Georgia Tech, where I was fortunate to be advised by [Prof. Edmond Chow](https://www.cc.gatech.edu/~echow/).
+My M.S. thesis title was "[Performance Optimization for Quantum Chemistry Calculations](https://smartech.gatech.edu/handle/1853/62691)".

+I received my B.S. in Information and Computing Science from [Sun Yat-Sen University](https://www.sysu.edu.cn/sysuen/), where I was fortunate to be advised by Dr. [Weicai Ye](https://www.researchgate.net/scientific-contributions/2033993793_Weicai_Ye).

-My research interests include:
+My research interests includes:

-* High-Performance computing and parallel computing
+* High-performance computing  and parallel computing;
+* Matrix computation;
-* Computational chemistry
+* Computational chemistry;

-Email: huangh223 at gatech.edu / huangh1994 at outlook.com
+* Performance engineering.

+I am always looking for new collaborators.
+Please don’t hesitate to reach out if you would like to hear more about my work or start a new collaboration!
+The best way to contact me is via email: huangh223 at gatech.edu / huangh1994 at outlook.com.